Saltillo Coahuila, Mexico Travel Guide

 Another long-standing hotel in the historic area, for a sense of history alongside your stay.

-While reserving, check if breakfast is included.
-This offers good for the price and a convenient start to your day, especially at mid-range hotels.
+While reserving, check if the morning meal is included.
+This offers a good deal and a convenient start to your day, especially at mid-range hotels.

 Consult recent online reviews to gauge current guest experiences and service quality.